marioy47/learn-strauss/README.md

 }
 ```

-- Move the files to `vendor-prefix`
+- Use strauss to move the files to `vendor-prefix` and change the classname

 ```bash
 composer strauss